-This is my personal preparation notes for security engineering roles (or any cybersecurity roles for that matter).
-I get these questions from variety of sources around the internet.
+This is my personal preparation notes for security engineering roles.
+In addition to my course studies, I get these questions from variety of sources around the internet.
 I try to answer in my own words.

 If you are preparing for the same role, just remember - don't memorize.
 That's how I'm approaching it.
 If I'm completely lost on a question, I won't even bother putting it down here.